Post-16 Level 3 in England

 What's changing and when?

-Funding for large Digital vocational qualifications is expected to be removed.
+Funding for largest Digital vocational qualifications will be removed in 2027.
 These reforms aim to simplify the post‑16 landscape by focusing on T Levels and smaller technical or academic qualifications.

 T Levels